-The following are basic assumptions made for these design complexity trends.
-There will be one main processor with approximately constant complexity.
-Peripherals will keep the same complexity.
-As for PEs, the average circuit complexity will stay constant, and the number of PEs will keep growing as long as the die size stays around 64 mm2.
-Finally, the amount of main memory will increase proportionally with the numbers of PE.
+Based on this architecture template, Figure SYSD5 shows quantified design complexity trends for the SOC Consumer Portable Driver.
+Underlying model assumptions are as follows.
+1) There will be one main processor with approximately constant complexity.
+2) Peripherals will also maintain constant complexity.
+3) For PEs, average circuit complexity will stay constant, and the number of PEs will continue to grow subject to a die size limit of 64 mm2.
+Hence, the number of PEs grows rapidly in subsequent years.
+4) The amount of main memory is assumed to increase proportionally with the number of PEs.